joshgrib/keyzen-colemak/readme.md

 ### Planned

 - [/] Remake with Vue
+    - [x] Alphabet progression display
+    - [x] Past, current, and future character display
+    - [x] Sound and light for feedback
+    - [x] Level up and add more character to the alphabet
+    - [/] Save state in `localStorage`
 - [ ] Add error counts for each character, maybe some charts

 ### Under consideration